microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ## Solution Design

-I propose that we introduce a fusion manifest field, **consoleWindowPolicy**, with the following values:
+I propose that we introduce a fusion manifest field, **consoleAllocationPolicy**, with the following values:

 * _absent_
-* `hidden`
 * `detached`

-These flags provide a way for an application to specify a default value for the console-related [process creation flags] supported by [`CreateProcess`] which will take effect when none are provided and there is no existing console session.
+This field allows an application to disable the automatic allocation of a console, regardless of the [process creation flags] passed to [`CreateProcess`] and its subsystem value.

 It would look (roughly) like this: